 When the weather turns crisp outside, it’s time to start making fall crafts!
-Kick the Thanksgiving season off by making this easy and inexpensive fall garland using wood slices.
-I added touches of teal and used faux fall leaves to bring golden hues to my garland.
+Kick the Thanksgiving season off by making this easy and inexpensive garland for Fall using wood slices.
+I added touches of teal and silk fall leaves to bring golden hues to my garland.

-Get the supply list below and check out the how-to photos to make your own beautiful fall garland!
+Get the supply list below and check out the how-to photos to make your own beautiful garland this Fall.

 Supplies